 - Recognize that many students may experience interruptions due to ill family members, unreliable internet connections, etc. Students may also become ill.
 Provide the opportunity for a make-up exam.

-Make your expectations clear on the syllabus, in lectures, and in assessment descriptions.
+Make your expectations clear on the course outline, in lectures, and in assessment descriptions.

 - Tell students that their written assessments need to be cited, the citation style they must use, and how to find help with citing sources if they need it.
 See “Educate students about Academic Integrity” above.